Rail transport in Singapore: Johor Bahru–Singapore Rapid Transit System

-Kuala Lumpur-Singapore High Speed Rail
+Kuala Lumpur–Singapore High Speed Rail

 Plans to build a high-speed rail link between Singapore and Kuala Lumpur have been mooted in recent years.
 A proposal was brought up in 2006 by YTL Corporation Berhad, builder and operator of the Express Rail Link in Kuala Lumpur, however it was not further acted upon due to the Malaysian government's lack of interest at that time.

 In 2013, the governments of Singapore and Malaysia officially agreed to build the Kuala Lumpur–Singapore High Speed Rail between Kuala Lumpur and Singapore by 2020 at a meeting between Singapore's Prime Minister Lee Hsien Loong and Malaysia's Prime Minister Najib Razak in Singapore.
 The high-speed rail link will cut travel time between the two cities from seven hours on existing rail lines, to about 90 minutes.
 Malaysia's Land Public Transport Commission chairman, Syed Hamid Albar, announced seven stops in Malaysia for the high speed railway, namely Kuala Lumpur, Putrajaya, Seremban, Ayer Keroh, Muar, Batu Pahat and Nusajaya.
 In May 2015, the Singapore government announced Jurong East to be the site of the HSR terminus in Singapore, 600 metres away from the current Jurong East MRT station.
 Construction of the railway was expected to start in 2018.

-In May 2018, the new Malaysian Prime Minister Mahathir Mohamad initially announced that the line was to be cancelled, but later said that the project was merely delayed.
-An agreement for a two-year suspension was made, and the line was now expected to open by January 2031.
+In May 2018, the Malaysian Prime Minister Mahathir Mohamad initially announced that the line was to be cancelled, but later said that the project was merely delayed.
+An agreement for a two-year suspension was made, and the line was expected to open by January 2031.
 However the two governments ultimately failed to reach an agreement to continue the project and terminated it on 1 January 2021 in a joint statement.
+In March 2021, Malaysia compensated Singapore S$102.8 million for the terminated project.
+In November 2021, the Malaysian Prime Minister Ismail Sabri Yaakob suggested reviving the project with route changes.
+Malaysia is currently in the process of gathering concept proposals to deliver the project under a joint public-private partnership.